dan-holmes/CV/README.md

 - I’m an avid skier and hiker and was lucky enough to be able to pursue both during a working holiday in the Canadian Rockies.
 - A keen chess player and always looking for more opponents.
-- Recently started learning the guitar.
+- Have a love for live music and am learning to play the guitar.